margonram/seqcode/README.md

 * LICENSE:
 Open software license (GPL version 2.0/3.0).
 * Makefile:
-List of rules to make the binaries of SeqoCode applications.
+List of rules to make the binaries of SeqCode applications.
 * bin/:
 Binary files to execute SeqCode applications.
 * include/: